-While Utrecht is smaller than Amsterdam or Rotterdam, it sure does hold its own in terms of the neighbourhoods on offer.
-Given the presence of large academic and research institutions such as Utrecht University, the city is often seen as a university town, but it's also home to plenty of expat families and working professionals.
+While Utrecht is smaller than Amsterdam or Rotterdam, it holds its own in terms of the neighbourhoods on offer.
+Owing to the presence of big academic and research institutions such as Utrecht University, the city has earned its place as a university town.
+Still, it is also home to many expat families and working professionals.

-Rental prices and an expat’s budget are often the biggest determining factors when looking for housing in Utrecht.
-We also recommend expats consider living in a suburb close to work, schools and transport links, while lifestyle preferences will also play a major role.
+Rental prices, an expat’s budget and lifestyle preferences are often the biggest determining factors when looking for housing.
+We also recommend expats consider living in a suburb close to work, schools and transport links.

 Here is a list of some of the most popular areas and suburbs in Utrecht.

 City centre in Utrecht

 Living in Utrecht’s historic city centre will be poetic with its narrow streets, beautiful townhouses, markets, canals and quaint cafés.
 Expats living in the centre of town will have their pick of restaurants, bars and quirky fashion boutiques.